1999 Ivorian coup d'état: Background

-The coup
+Coup

 A group of soldiers led by Tuo Fozié rebelled on 23 December 1999.
-Refusing to step down at the soldiers' demand, Bédié was overthrown by a coup d'état the following day.
-Former army commander Robert Guéï, although not having led the coup d'état, was called out of retirement as head of a National Public Salvation Committee (Comité National de Salut Public).
+Refusing to step down at the soldiers' demand, Bédié was overthrown in a coup the following day.
+Former army commander Robert Guéï, although not having led the coup, was called out of retirement as head of a National Public Salvation Committee (Comité National de Salut Public).

 Scattered gunfire were heard around Abidjan.
 Guéï announced the dissolution of parliament, the former government, the constitutional council and the supreme court.
 The rebels took control of Abidjan Airport and key bridges, set up checkpoints, and opened prison gates to release political prisoners and other inmates.
 Mobs took advantage of the power vacuum to hijack cars.
 Some parts of Abidjan were also looted by soldiers and civilians.

 On television, Guéï announced that he had seized power.
 He also made a television address to the people and foreign diplomatic personnel, in which he gave assurances that democracy would be respected, international agreements would be maintained, the security of Ivorians and non-Ivorians would be guaranteed, missions to foreign countries would be sent to explain the reasons for the coup, and the problems of farmers would be addressed.

 Many Ivorians welcomed the coup, saying that they hoped the army would improve Ivory Coast's shaky economic and political circumstances.
 France, the United States and several African countries, however, condemned the coup and called for a return to civilian rule.
 Canada suspended all direct aid to Ivory Coast.

 There were indications within a few months of the coup that the country was sliding into a pattern of arbitrariness.
 The Ivorian Human Rights League (Ligue ivoirienne des droits de l'homme) issued a condemnation of human rights abuses, charging the security forces, among other things, with summary executions of alleged criminals without investigation and of harassment of commercial entities.
 Many cases of abuse were committed by the soldiers.
 Also, soldiers demanded increases in pay or bonus payments, causing many mutinies.
 The most serious one of these mutinies took place on 4 July 2000.
 The mutineers targeted the cities of Abidjan, Bouake, Katiola, Korhogo, and Yamoussoukro in particular.
 After some days of confusion and tension, an agreement was reached between the discontented soldiers and the authorities.
 Under the agreement, each soldier would receive 1 million CFA francs (about $1,400).